 If deterioration in credit is identified, Institutional Banking Group (IBG) has the responsibility to include it in any of the Early Warning (EW) buckets.
+This calls for the submission of a Notification report, quarterly or more frequent interim review (for EW1 accounts), Account Planning Reports (APR) for EW2 and EW3 accounts.
+If deemed appropriate, EW2 and EW3 accounts may be transferred to the Special Accounts Managers (SAM) for handling.
+Apart from these, the Relationship Manager (RM) who is responsible to improve business relationships with the Bank's clients and the Special Accounts Manager (for accounts that have been transferred) are required to provide updates during Credit Committee meetings.

-This calls for the submission of a Notification report, quarterly or more frequent Account Planning reports (APR) for EW2 and EW3 accounts.
-The Account Planning report covers the loan details of the account including the outstanding principal, loan loss provision, the action plan and present status of the account which includes the progress dairy enumerating the series of events that took place covering the Account Planning period and financial/operation analysis.
-The same Account Planning report is referenced for the corresponding BSP classification.
+The IBG RM or SAM and Litigation Head of the Legal Department are also required to report to the Credit Committee the status of the classified and EW accounts at least twice a month.
+Depending on the outstanding exposure of an EW2/EW3 account, the RM or SAM regularly prepares the Account Planning Reports for approval.
+The APR covers the loan details of the account including the outstanding principal, loan loss provision, the action plan and present status of the account which includes the progress dairy enumerating the series of events that took place covering the account planning period and financial/operation analysis.
+The same APR is referenced for the corresponding BSP classification.